wethod/learning-center-source/content/reports/index.md

 {{< note title="Note" >}}
 **Set a revenue budget/forecast for the year in the Profit & Loss section to get better insights.**
 {{< /note >}}

+## People insights

+This section provides a series of insights on the team in your company, using the available data within the platform.

+Insights > People

+### Demographics

+This page gives a demographic overview on the active population in your company.
+Explore trends and characteristics of your team with a sequence of charts and within a set of time ranges.

+Insight > People > Demographics

+* **Headcount**: (in units) this chart shows the amount of active employees in your company.
+The information is based on the quantity of positive payrolls within the shown timeframe.
+The forecast, which also considers the number of placeholders in the current quarter, is represented with a dashed line.
+A headcount target can be added and edited from the widget’s options button.

+* **Costs and revenues per employee**: (in K) this chart shows the average costs and revenues per employee.
+The average is calculated taking into account the amount of employees shown as headcount for the given period of time.

+* **Gender distribution**: (in units) this chart shows the gender distribution in your company.
+Each team member can express their gender identity from the contact information section inside their profile page.

+* **Age distribution**: (in units) this chart shows the age distribution in your company.
+To better digest this information, Wethod divides the population belonging to a given set of age ranges: less than 19 years, 20-29, 30-39, 49-49, 50-59, and more than 60

+* **Tag charts**: (in units) this chart(s) show(s) tags demographics which vary depending on your company’s preference.
+To add tags to a team member head to the Team settings, choose a tag category name and add tag names to team members.

+* **Business units**: (in units) this chart shows the business unit demographics of your team.